HildoBijl/stepwise/packages/course-definition/README.md

 ## Course resolution

 The `resolution` property contains the complete `CourseResolution`.
-The same values are available directly through the `Course` instance.
+The same values are available directly through the `CourseDefinition` instance.

 | Property | Behavior |
 | --- | --- |